PX4/PX4-Devguide/en/middleware/micrortps.md

   $ sudo vi /boot/config.txt
   ```

-And enable UART setting *enable_uart=1*.
+And enable UART setting `enable_uart=1`.

 ## Hello world and Throughput test

-Please click in [Hello world](hello_world.md) or in [Throughput test](throughput_test.md) to see these couple of operative example of use.
+The [Hello world](../middleware/micrortps_hello_world.md) and [Throughput test](../middleware/micrortps_throughput_test.md) show some real-world examples of how to use the features described in this topic.

 ## Graphical example of usage

-This flow chart shows graphically how works a bridge for an example of use that sends the topic sensor_combined from a Pixracer to a Raspberry Pi through UART.
+This flow chart shows graphically how the bridge works.
+It demonstrates a bridge that sends the topic `sensor_combined` from a Pixracer to a Raspberry Pi through UART.

 ![basic example flow](../../assets/middleware/micrortps/basic_example_flow.png)